-"And while the children of Israel were in the wilderness they found a man that gathered sticks upon the Sabbath day.
+"And while the children of Israel were in the wilder new they found a man that gathered sticks upon the Sal-bath day.
 And they that found him gathering sticks brought him unta Moses and Aaron, and unto all the congregation.
-And they put him inward because it was not declared what should be done to him.
-And the Lord said unto Moses: The man shall be surely put to death; all the congregation shall stope him with stones without the camp.
+And they put him inward because it was not deciared what should be done to him.
+And the Lord said unto Moses : The man shall be surely put to death; all the congregation shall stone him with stones without the camp.
 And all the congregation brought him without the camp, and stoned him with stones and he died; as the Lord commanded Moses."

 Are Drs.
 Hatfield and Junkin willing to be taken out to Camp Douglas, and be stoned to death by the people of Chicago, for causing fires to be built and meals to be cooked in their houses last Sunday?
 If not, they are not prepared themselves to keep holy the Sabbath day in the only manner prescribed in the Old Testament.
-And as no "Sabbath" whatever, according to Dr. Buck's Dictionary, is commanded in the New Testament, it follows that unless he observes the Jewish Sabbath there is no other to observe, our first day or "Lord's day" not being a Sabbath in the Sabbatarian sense of that word.
-Under the commandment, "Remember the Sabbath day and keep it holy-in it then shalt do no work," we have the same right to issue a Sunday paper as Drs.
-Junkin and Hatfield have ta eat a warm Sunday dinner, a luxury they by no means forego because it is forbidden as Sabbath-breaking under the Jewish Dispensation.
+And as no "Sabhath" whatever, according to Dr. Buck's Dictions. . . commanded in the New Testament, it follows that unless he observes the Jewish Sabhath there is no other to observe, our first day or "Lord's day" not being a Sabbath in the Sabbatarian sense of that word.
+Under the commandment.
+"Remember the Sabbath day and keep it holy-in it thes shalt do no work," we have the same right a issue a Sunday paper as Drs.
+Junkin and Hatned have to eat a warm Sunday dinner, a luxary they by no means forego because it is forbidden as Sablath breaking under the Jewish Dispensation.

-But again, the Jewish Subbath was not only every seventh day, but every seventh year.
-It is commanded (Exod. xxiii: 10-11);
+But again, the Jewish Sabhath was not only every seventh day, but every seventh year.
+It is commanded (Erod. xxiii: 10-11):

-"And six years thou shalt sow thy land, and shall gather in the fruits thereof; but the seventh year them shall let it rest and lie still; that the poor of thy prophe may eat; and what they leave the beasts of the field shall eat.
-In like manner then shalt deal with thy unsered and with thy oliveyard."
+"And six years then shalt sew thy hand, and shall gather in the fruits thereof: but the seventh year then shall let a In the fruits the cost of the poor of the proper may est; and rest and he still; that the poor of the proper may est; and what they have the beast, of the field shall est. In the manner then shalt deal with thy winesard and with thy diverand."

 Now, both Drs.
-Junkin and Hatfield have a very snug little vineyard, from which they gather every year several thousand dollars in greenbacks as the truits thereof.
-But we are not aware that every seventh year they solembly set apart their year's salary, as required by this provision, and give it to the poor ; nor do they recommend a similar adherence to the Jewish Subbath to their wealthy parishioners.
-Shall we say of them as Dr. Jankin says of us, "They have violated God's law?"
+Junkin and Hattield have a very snur little vinevard, from which they gather every year several thousand dollars in greenbacks as the truits thereod.
+But we are not sware that every seventh year they solembly set apart their year's salary, as required by this provision, and give it to the roor : nor do they recommend a similar silkerence to the Jewish Subbath to their wealthy parishioners.
+Shall we say of them as Dr. Junkin says of us, "They have violated God's law?"
 Not we.
-For we believe that Christ abolished the Jewish Subbath and taught that every day is to be holy, but that whatever is "well" and conducive to man's true interests may be done on the Sabbath day.
+For we believe that Christ abolished the Jewish Nobbath and taught that every day is to be holy, but that whatever is "well" and conducive to man's true interests may be done on the Sabbath day.
 We cite a few of these passages :

 Mark W: 27.
-And he said unto them : Tite Sabbath was made for man, and not man for the Sabbath,
+And he said anto them : The Sabbath was made for man, and not man for the Sabbath.